Planning a NHEW activity

 - WHEN will your population of interest be most open to the campaign?
 In addition to a popular location, an effective campaign takes place during times convenient to your audience.
 You might consider a weekend community fair or event, after work social, etc. Remember, not all activities may fit into a standard “9 to 5” day.

-Understanding and utilizing resources is an integral component to a successful campaign.
+Understanding and utilizing resources is an integral component of a successful campaign.
 Resources include:

 - Human resources (e.g., employees, volunteers, interns)